Micro-Influencer Marketing

 As product-related posts and reviews continue to earn high engagement, creators will continue to cling to them.
 This spells good news for brands regularly seeding influencers.

-83% of Influencers Are Open to Collabs for Free Products (with the Right Value Exchange)
+83% of Influencers Are Open to Gifted Collabs for Free Products (with the Right Value Exchange)

-In our experience, great content from creators happens brands provide a strong value exchange.
+In our experience, getting creator user-generated content happens when brands provide a strong value exchange with their gifted products.

-Smaller creators are more open to collabs via seeding but so are influencers with 100,000+ followers.
-If they love your brand and you're sending them a legitimately awesome influencer kit, you're much less likely to get ghosted.
+Smaller creators are more open to gifted collabs but so are influencers with 100,000+ followers.
+If they love your brand and you're sending them a legitimately awesome influencer seeding kit, you're much less likely to get ghosted.
 Likewise, you're positioned to earn glowing reviews and positive feedback.

 Instagram Influencer Campaign Manager Spreadsheet

-5 Product Seeding Benefits That Don’t Get Discussed Enough
+5 Influencer Product Seeding Benefits That Don’t Get Discussed Enough

 Many brands do influencer seeding for one reason: to get products into as many hands as possible.

-But seeding campaigns are about more than shipping 1000s of PR packages and hoping for the best.
+But seeding campaigns are about more than shipping PR packages and hoping for the best.

 Fine-tuning your influencer seeding strategy requires some legwork.
 That said, the benefits of product seeing go far beyond getting shout-outs and word-of-mouth.